MunibH/engaging-info/ORCD_INFO.md

 	- `ssh orcd-compute` __OR__
 	- `Connect to remote host` in VS code

-# Using python
+# USING PYTHON
 - `module load miniforge`
 - create a conda environment or load one

-# Using jupyter notebooks
+# USING JUPYTER NOTEBOOKS

-# Data storage
+# DATA STORAGE
 - we have 60TB available at `/orcd/data/flavell/001`
 	- unclear if backed up
 - each user has !TB available at `/orcd/home/002/munib/orcd/pool`